camunda-community-hub/ibo-prometheus-cycle-connector/README.md

 # Camunda Cycle Ibo Prometheus Connector

 This is a Ibo Prometheus Connector for [camunda Cycle][1].
-It contains the implementation of a connector which persists and synchronizes bmpn models between the a Ibo repository and another location, like a file repository.
+It contains the implementation of a connector which persists and synchronizes BPMN models between the a Ibo repository and another location, like a file repository.

 ## How to use it?